h4ckyou/h4ckyou.github.io/posts/bof/posts/babyheap.md

 We would leverage how free works to place a chunk into the unsorted bin and the reason for doing that is if a freed chunk is the only chunk in unsorted bin, then it will hold a pointer to an arena.
 But in our program, there’s only 1 arena — the main arena.
 So we get a pointer to some fixed offset in libc.

+To do that, we need to make an allocation such that, when freed and the tcache is filled up, it won't be small enough to be placed into the fastbin.

-To do that we would need to deal with the way the tcache works.
-By default the tcache list will only hold seven entries, which we can see in the [malloc.c](https://elixir.bootlin.com/glibc/glibc-2.29/source/malloc/malloc.c#L323) source code from this version of libc:
+The fastbin holds freed chunk between size of `0x20 - 0x80` and by default the tcache list will only hold seven entries, which we can see in the [malloc.c](https://elixir.bootlin.com/glibc/glibc-2.29/source/malloc/malloc.c#L323) source code from this version of libc:

 ```c
 #if USE_TCACHE